GameDriver-io/gdio.unity_api.doc/README.md

 | cameraHierarchyPath | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | The HierarchyPath for the  UnityEngine.Camera to use as a Raycast reference.
 If the Camera is string.Empty, the Camera.main is used |
 | timeout | [System.Int32](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Int32 'System.Int32') | The timeout in seconds to wait for a response that the request was processed by the GameDriver agent. |

+##### Example

+// Racast to an object named "Ellen"
+ RaycastResult[] rr = api.Raycast(api.GetObjectPosition("//*[@name='Ellen']"));

+ foreach (var res in rr)
+ {
+     Console.WriteLine(res);
+ }

+ // Output
+ // [RaycastResult]
+ // Type: Physics
+ // Tag: Untagged
+ // Name: Plane
+ // HasButton: False
+ // Point: (-5.217863, 0, -0.5770187)
+ // Type Name: UnityEngine.GameObject

 <a name='M-gdio-unity_api-v2-ApiClient-RotateObject-System-String,gdio-common-objects-Quaternion,System-Boolean,System-Int32-'></a>
 ### RotateObject(hierarchyPath,quaternion,waitForObject,timeout) `method`

 ##### Summary

-Rotate an object defined by the HierarchyPath and rotated by a Quaternion.
+Rotate an object defined by the HierarchyPath and rotated by a Quaternion. for more information.

 ##### Returns

-Returns TRUE if the method call was successfully processed by the GameDriver agent.
+TRUE if the method call was successfully processed by the GameDriver agent.

 ##### Parameters